Localized Orthogonal Decomposition Methods vs. Classical FEM for the Gross-Pitaevskii Equation

 Indeed, this new space comes with very nice approximation properties: Let $R_\LOD: H^1_0(\D) \rightarrow V_\LOD$ be the Ritz projection onto $V_\LOD$, i.e., $( v - R_\LOD v, w)_\H = 0$ for all $w \in V_\LOD$.
 Then it was shown, e.g. in \cite{HenningMalqvist,MalqvistPeterseim14}, that if $v \in H^1_0(\D)$ is such that $\H v \in H^1_0(\D) \cap H^2(\D)$ it satisfies the estimate

 We see immediately, that if $v \in H^1_0(\D) \cap H^4(\D)$ (which is in general stronger than $\H v \in H^1_0(\D) \cap H^2(\D)$) the third order approximation in \eqref{LODest} is also obtained by a standard $\P^3$-Lagrange FEM.
 Therefore, one might expect that a $\P^3$-Lagrange FEM could compete well with the LOD in solving \eqref{GPE} if the problem is sufficiently smooth.
 However, on a fixed mesh, i.e., $H > 0$ fixed, the dimension of $V_\LOD$ is equal to the dimension of the $\P^1$-Lagrange FE space which is smaller than the dimension of the $\P^3$-Lagrange FE space on the same mesh.
 Hence, the time stepping using a LOD spatial discretization is expected to be faster due to the lower dimensionality of the system matrices.
 Nevertheless, as we will see later in Section \ref{sec:comp}, the assembly of the nonlinear terms in the LOD space may require additional computational costs in each time step so that the lower dimensionality of $V_\LOD$ may not pay off in the overall computation. \\ In contrast, for rough potentials $V \in L^\infty$ without any further regularity we cannot expect $H^4$-regularity of the solution $u$, but $H^2$-regularity of $\H u$.
-Therefore, a method based on LOD is expected to preserve the third order convergence in space due to \eqref{LODest}, whereas a $\P^3$-Lagrange FEM is unsuitable due to the lack of regularity. \\ A natural choice for a basis of $V_\LOD$ is

-where $\varphi^H_i \in \P^1(\T_H)$ denote the standard hat function associated with the $i$th node of $\T_H$.
-But this basis is no longer locally supported, which, in contrast to its good approximation properties, gives the impression that $V_\LOD$ is not a suitable approximation space, since it implies densely populated system matrices.
-However, it is known that the basis functions \eqref{LODbasis} decay exponentially (cf. \cite{MalqvistPeterseim14,MalqvistPeterseim21}) and can therefore be restricted to local patches by making small localization errors.
+Therefore, a method based on LOD is expected to preserve the third order convergence in space due to \eqref{LODest}, whereas a $\P^3$-Lagrange FEM is unsuitable due to the lack of regularity. \\ A natural choice for a basis of $V_\LOD$ is $\H^{-1} \varphi_i^H$, $i = 1,\dots,N_H$ where $\varphi^H_i \in \P^1(\T_H)$ denotes the standard hat function associated with the $i$th node of $\T_H$.
+But this basis (and in general any other basis) is no longer locally supported, which, in contrast to its good approximation properties, gives the impression that $V_\LOD$ is not a suitable approximation space as it implies densely populated system matrices.
+However, it is known that $V_\LOD$ is spanned by a basis whose functions decay exponentially (cf. \cite{MalqvistPeterseim14,MalqvistPeterseim21}) and can therefore be restricted to local patches by making small localization errors.
 We make this more precise in the following: \\ We start by considering $V_\LOD$ from \eqref{LODspace} as a correction of $\P^1(\T_H)$.
 Let $\corr: H^1_0(\D) \rightarrow W$ be the corrector such that

 Then one shows that $V_\LOD$ is equivalently characterized via